UPPMAX/UPPMAX-documentation/docs/software/bianca_file_transfer_using_lftp.md

     Indeed, you will not see the characters you type, which is common for Linux systems.

-    Just type the password and TOTP and press enter :-)
+    Just type the password and press enter :-)

-For example, if your password is `VerySecret` and the 2FA app gives you `123456`, then type `VerySecret123456`.
+### 4. Enter the second factor

+When asked for the second factor, type the six digit one-time password from your UPPMAX two-factor authenticator.

 ## Troubleshooting